lammps/lammps/doc/src/thermo_modify.rst

    keyword, then the new pressure compute specified by the *press* keyword will be unaffected by the *temp* setting.

-The *triclinic/general* keyword can only be used if the simulation box was created as a general triclinic box.
-See the :doc:`Howto_triclinic
+The *triclinic/general* keyword can only be used with a value of *yes* if the simulation box was created as a general triclinic box.
+See the :doc:`Howto_triclinic <Howto_triclinic>` doc page for a detailed explanation of orthogonal, restricted triclinic, and general triclinic simulation boxes.

-<Howto_triclinic>` doc page for a detailed explanation of orthogonal,
+If this keyword is *yes*, the output of the simulation box edge vectors and the pressure tensor components for the system are affected.
+These are specified by the *avec,bvec,cvec* and *pxx,pyy,pzz,pxy,pxz,pyz* keywords of the :doc:`thermo_style
-restricted triclinic, and general triclinic simulation boxes.
+<thermo_style>` command.
+See the :doc:`thermo_style <thermo_style>`

-If this keyword is used, the output of the simulation box edge vectors and the pressure tensor components for the system are affected.
-These are specified by the *avec,bvec,cvec* and *pxx,pyy,pzz,pxy,pxz,pyz* keywords of the :doc:`thermo_style <thermo_style>` command.
-See the :doc:`thermo_style <thermo_style>` doc page for details.
+doc page for details.

 Restrictions
 """"""""""""